Preparing for Medical School

 Career Information

-The pink OCCUPATIONAL section (311) in the Career Resource Library contains career monographs, interviews with health care professionals, articles offering profiles of the profession, as well as recent trends, along with medical association information.
+The occupational binders in the Career Resource Library contain career monographs, interviews with health care professionals, articles offering profiles of the profession, as well as recent trends, along with medical association information.
 There is also information on the various sub-disciplines of medicine (pathology, neurology, cardiology etc.).

 Career Cruising, a Canadian online career exploration tool, provides in-depth information (job description, average day, education requirements, information interviews etc.) for a variety of medical professions including Family Practitioner, Plastic Surgeon, Psychiatrist, Ob-Gyn and Pediatrician.
 Read more about Accessing Career Cruising.